teotm/teotm/README.md

 - Public email (Will make one soon)
 - Discord
 - - Send me a DM on Gamebanana with the reason why do you want to add me
-- - Send me a message to my publi email with the reason why do you want to add me (I'll soon make one)
+- - Send me a message to my public email with the reason why do you want to add me (I'll soon make one)